Truth: every single time that I start something new, it’s at least a little bit overwhelming.

 Any time we’re embarking on something new, fear arises–and sometimes, “overwhelm” is the code-name for “fear.”

-Successful people actively and consciously decide to learn how to work with overwhelm.
+There’s a mindset difference that is important, here: consciously deciding to learn how to work with overwhelm.

 I’m thinking of an intensive online course I took awhile ago.
 There were audios to listen to, new worksheets to download each week, calls to attend, homework to complete between sessions.
 I’d been excited when signing up for the course, but hadn’t really thought about the actual time commitment that would be involved (uh, mistake #1).